sugarlabs/GSoC/2019/work-product/port-to-python-3/README.md

 **Work remaining to be done**<br>

  - Make activity chooser window modal.
- - Build multi-version packages for sugar-toolkit-gtk3.
+ - Build multi-version distribution packages for Sugar Toolkit.
- - Some fixes in sugar after Python 3 port.
+ - Some fixes in Sugar after Python 3 port.